xiaolaba/Win10_install_Ubuntu/README.md

 just be patient and waiting.... upon finish, Win10 will be asked to reboot.

-### Win10 support Linux is enable, now to install Ubuntu 20.04.1 LTS
+### Win10 support Linux is enabled, now to install Ubuntu 20.04.1 LTS
 now PC has been rebooted, open Microsoft Store, the app store by Microsoft. just like play store of Google or App store of Apple.
 find Ubuntu and install, maybe hour is required,
 ![enable_win10_linux_support_4.jpg](/photos/enable_win10_linux_support_4.jpg)